-I. Certificate of Higher Education in Sports Management
+I. Certificate of Higher Education (CertHE) in Sports Management

-In accordance with the framework for higher education qualifications, the holder of a Certificate of Higher Education in Sports Management will have a sound knowledge of the basic concepts of General Business and Management and will have learned how to apply different business functions to solving problems.
-He or she will have introductory knowledge in sports as field of study and in sports management.
-He or she will be able to communicate accurately and will have the qualities needed for employment requiring the exercise of some personal responsibility.
+In accordance with the framework for higher education qualifications, holders of a Certificate of Higher Education in Sports Management will have a sound knowledge of the basic concepts of General Business and Management and will have learned how to apply different business functions to solving problems.
+They will have introductory knowledge in sports as field of study and in Sports Management.
+They will be able to communicate accurately and will have the qualities needed for employment requiring the exercise of some personal responsibility.

-Certificates of Higher Education in Sports Management are awarded to students who have demonstrated:
+Certificate of Higher Education in Sports Management is awarded to students who have: